olson-sean-k/nym/README.md

 use `/` as a path separator.
 Separators are normalized across platforms; glob patterns can match paths on Windows, for example.

-Globs resemble literal paths, but support three special tokens: the tree token `**`, the zero-or-more token `*`, and the exactly-one token `?`.
+Globs resemble literal paths, but support three wildcards: the tree wildcard `**`, the zero-or-more wildcard `*`, and the exactly-one wildcard `?`.

-The tree token `**` matches zero or more sub-directories.
-This is the only way to match against directories; all other tokens do **not** match across directory boundaries.
-When a tree token participates in a match and does not terminate the pattern, its capture includes a trailing path separator.
-If a tree token does not participate in a match, its capture is an empty string with no path separator.
-Tree tokens cannot be adjacent to any other tokens.
+The tree wildcard `**` matches zero or more sub-directories.
+This is the only way to match against arbitrary directories; all other wildcards do **not** match across directory boundaries.
+When a tree wildcard participates in a match and does not terminate the pattern, its capture includes a trailing path separator.
+If a tree wildcard does not participate in a match, its capture is an empty string with no path separator.
+Tree wildcards must be delimeted by path separators (or nothing, such as the beginning and/or end of a pattern).

-The zero-or-more token `*` matches zero or more of any character **except path separators**.
-Zero-or-more tokens cannot be adjacent to other zero-or-more tokens.
+The zero-or-more wildcard `*` matches zero or more of any character **except path separators**.
+Zero-or-more wildcards cannot be adjacent to other zero-or-more wildcards.

-The exactly-one token `?` matches any single character **except path separators**.
-Exactly-one tokens do not group, so a pattern of contiguous tokens such as `???` form distinct captures for each `?` token.
+The exactly-one wildcard `?` matches any single character **except path separators**.
+Exactly-one wildcards do not group, so a pattern of contiguous wildcards such as `???` form distinct captures for each `?` wildcard.

 ## To-Patterns